Firm policies, controls, and procedures

 Internal controls and training: The AML policies must set out the internal controls to ensure compliance with AML policies and procedures.
 This includes the monitoring of compliance by the MLRO, the screening of relevant employees, and regular training for relevant employees on how to recognise and respond to potential money laundering activities.
 Clear policies in these areas can help the firm to foster a culture of vigilance and compliance.

-Section 19 of MLR 2017 requires that a firm’s AML policies, controls and procedures must be documented, along with the steps taken to communicate them (and any changes to them) within the firm.
+Regulation 19 of MLR 2017 requires that a firm’s AML policies, controls and procedures must be documented, along with the steps taken to communicate them (and any changes to them) within the firm.
 The AML policy documents must be accompanied by a system for regularly reviewing and updating the policies to ensure they remain effective and compliant with current laws, guidance and best practices.
 This includes responding to changes in legislation, emerging risks, and feedback from supervisory reviews.
 Regular policy reviews and updates must be communicated effectively to all relevant employees.

 The firm's AML policies ensure alignment with legislation and provide clear guidelines for staff on managing compliance.